hailey-royle/conlang/docs.md

 ### controll flow

-if a word in a sentance is unmarked, it is a specifier of the word emeditly before it
+if a word in a sentance is unmarked, it is a specifier of the word imeditly before it
 other functionality has to be implemted with operators

 #### operators